 Doctors usually prescribe nitroglycerin for angina pectoris - a sudden heart-related chest pain.
 It happens because something is preventing the flow of blood to your heart muscle.
 Nitroglycerin widens the blood vessels so more blood gets to your heart muscle, which will help stop the pain.5.
 Calcium channel blockers

 Calcium channel blockers prevent calcium from entering cells of the heart and blood vessel walls, resulting in lower blood pressure.
-It also relaxes and widen blood vessels, it slows your heart rate, which can further reduce blood pressure.
+It also relaxes and

 6. Angiotensin-converting enzyme inhibitors (ACE Inhibitors)